wipeautcrafter/jscolorpicker/DOCUMENTATION.md

    * Pass null or false to disable swatches.
    */
   swatches: string[] | null | false
   /**
+   * Whether to enable the side-by-side color preview.
+   */
+  enablePreview: boolean
+  /**
    * Whether to enable the alpha (transparency) slider.
    */